NCAR/dset-JSON-to-ISO19139/INSTALL.md

     INSTALL_CMD='pip install -r ./requirements.txt'

 * Decide where you want the software to reside in your user space.
 You should not need administrative privileges to install.
 You only need read/write privileges in the folder where you want the software to reside.
 We will call the target directory `<install_directory>`.

-* Install the software in your python environment
+* Install the software in your python environment.

 If you cloned the repo, type these commands:

      mv <cloned-repo> <install_directory>
      cd <install_directory>